 Contrary to popular belief, however, the initial aim of the revolution was not the disposal of the King.
-When the violence started with the Storming of the Bastille in July 1789 his overall position, let alone his life, was not under threat.
+When the violence started with the storming of the Bastille in July 1789, Louis’ overall position, let alone his life, was not under threat.
 However, over the next few years a series of events lead to his position becoming untenable.

-In the years after the revolution many of its ardent supporters on the more moderate right began to backtrack slightly and introduce the idea of the King, who still enjoyed a lot of support in the countryside, being a British-style constitutional monarch who would enjoy a fair degree of power, but kept in check by an elected body.
+In the years after the revolution, many of its ardent supporters on the more moderate right began to backtrack slightly and introduce the idea of the King, who still enjoyed a lot of support particularly in rural areas, being a British-style constitutional monarch who would enjoy a fair degree of power, but kept in check by an elected body.

 History might have turned out very differently had this idea gone through.
 Unfortunately for Louis, however, its chief proponent, the Comte de Mirabeau, died in April 1791 – just at a time where tensions on the international scene were beginning to rise.

 Unsurprisingly, the monarchist kingdoms and empires of 18th century Europe were watching events in Paris with growing concern, and this distrust was more than reciprocated by the revolutionary government.

-To make matters worse, the King’s Austrian wife Marie Antoinette was corresponding with her royal family members back home, with the possibility of an armed intervention raised.
+To make matters worse, the Austrian-born queen, Marie Antoinette, was corresponding with her royal family members back home, with the possibility of an armed intervention raised.
 Matters came to head in September 1791 when the King and his family attempted to escape in what is known to history as “the flight to Varennes.”

 The next year, war finally broke out.
 Prussia and Austria got together and issued the Declaration of Pilnitz, which firmly and publicly put their support behind the French King.
 Louis was then pushed into declaring war on Austria by the Revolutionary Assembly, and the French armies invaded the nearby Austrian Netherlands with little success.